This page contains material that is kept because it is considered humorous. It is not meant to be taken seriously.

 So would it be possible that the code starting with

 @ is another style of KAG3?
-Interestingly, we can find some keywords of the “Saenai” sample on KAG3 keyword table, such as
+Interestingly, we can find some keywords of the "Saenai" sample on KAG3 keyword table10, such as

-endmacro.
-Therefore, we believe that the code in “Saenai” is very likely to be written with KAG3 syntax.
-Fortunately, we found it.
+endmacro13.
+Therefore, we believe that the code in "Saenai" is very likely to be written with KAG3 syntax.
+Fortunately, we found it14.
 In fact, lines starting with

 @ are the "command line" in KAG3.
 The effect of a command line is about the same as a normal line.